haltu/muuri/README.md

       * The current width of the container element (without margin, border and padding).
     * **`height`** &nbsp;&mdash;&nbsp; *number*
       * The current height of the container element (without margin, border and padding).
- * **`layoutOnResize`** &nbsp;&mdash;&nbsp; *null / number*
+ * **`layoutOnResize`** &nbsp;&mdash;&nbsp; *boolean / number*
    * Default value: `100`.
-   * Should Muuri automatically trigger layout on window resize?
-Set to `null` to disable.
-When a number (`0` or greater) is provided Muuri will automatically trigger layout when window is resized.
-The provided number equals to the amount of time (in milliseconds) that is waited before the layout is triggered after each resize event.
-The layout method is wrapped in a debouned function in order to avoid unnecessary layout calls.
+   * Should Muuri automatically trigger `layoutItems` method on window resize?
+Set to `false` to disable.
+When a number or `true` is provided Muuri will automatically lay out the items every time window is resized.
+The provided number (`true` is transformed to `0`) equals to the amount of time (in milliseconds) that is waited before items are laid out after each window resize event.
 * **`layoutOnInit`** &nbsp;&mdash;&nbsp; *boolean*
   * Default value: `true`.
-  * Should Muuri trigger layout automatically on init?
+  * Should Muuri trigger `layoutItems` method automatically on init?
 * **`layoutDuration`** &nbsp;&mdash;&nbsp; *number*
   * Default value: `300`.
-  * The duration for item's positioning animation in milliseconds.
+  * The duration for item's layout animation in milliseconds.
 Set to `0` to disable.
 * **`layoutEasing`** &nbsp;&mdash;&nbsp; *string*
   * Default value: `'ease'`.
-  * The easing for item's positioning animation.
+  * The easing for item's layout animation.
 Accepts any valid [transition timing function](https://developer.mozilla.org/en-US/docs/Web/CSS/transition-timing-function).
 * **`dragEnabled`** &nbsp;&mdash;&nbsp; *boolean*
   * Default value: `false`.
   * Should items be draggable?